GabrielNakamura/Diversification-assembly/README.md

 tree = phylogenetic tree from class phylo;

-ancestral.area = data.frame object; lines with node names from tree and one column containing the ancestral area of each node;
+ancestral.area = data.frame object; lines with node names of the tree and one column containing the ancestral area of each node;

 biogeo = data.frame.
-Lines with names of sample units, must be the same names that in W and one column containing the Ecoregion (biome) that each sample unit belongs;
+Lines with names of sample units, must be the same names that in **W** and one column containing the Ecoregion (biome) that each sample unit belongs;

 ### output: